dxaviud/ultimate-tictactoe/README.md

 # ultimate-tictactoe

-Execute the TicTacToeStarter.java file to start the game
+Execute the TicTacToeStarter.java file to start the game.